simoncozens/fonts-and-layout/opentype.md

       ...
     </OS_2>

-Immediately you should see that the font editor, Glyphs, has chosen to provide different values for things that seem to be the same: `ascent` in `hhea` is 1000, and so is `usWinAscent`, but `sTypoAscender` is 800. `descent` and `sTypoDescender` are -200, but `usWinDescent` is 200.
-Most confusingly, `lineGap` is 0 but `sTypoLineGap` is 200, and if you look into the OpenType specification, you will find that `lineGap` in `hhea` is described as "typographic line gap" and `sTypoLineGap` is described as "the typographic line gap for this font".
+Immediately you should see that the font editor (I used Glyphs to produce this font) has chosen to provide different values for things that seem to be the same: `ascent` in `hhea` is 1000, and so is `usWinAscent` in `OS/2`, but we also have `sTypoAscender` which is set to 800. `descent` and `sTypoDescender` are -200, but `usWinDescent` is 200.
+Most confusingly, `lineGap` in `hhea` is 0 but `sTypoLineGap` in `OS/2` is 200, but if you look into the OpenType specification, you will find that `lineGap` in `hhea` is described as "typographic line gap" and `sTypoLineGap` is described as "the typographic line gap for this font".
+Sounds like the same thing, doesn't it?

 Finally, bit 7 of the `fsSelection` flag is set.
 The description of bit 7 in the OpenType standard reads "if set, it is strongly recommended to use `OS/2.sTypoAscender - OS/2.sTypoDescender + OS/2.sTypoLineGap` as a value for default line spacing for this font."